Top US general warns of high ammo use in event of major war

 Milley’s remarks came a day after Undersecretary of the Army Gabe Camarillo said the United States aims to greatly expand the production of artillery shells.

-"We're... investing in production capacity -- $1.45 billion to expand the 155 mm artillery production from 14,000 a month to over 24,000 later this year, which includes a sixfold increase in production capacity by FY28 to over 85,000 units per month," he said at an Association of the United States Army symposium.
+“We’re... investing in production capacity — $1.45 billion to expand the 155 mm artillery production from 14,000 a month to over 24,000 later this year, which includes a sixfold increase in production capacity by FY28 to over 85,000 units per month,” he said at an Association of the United States Army symposium.—AFP

-The country is also seeking to increase production of Javelin launchers and missiles as well as ammunition for HIMARS precision rocket launchers -- equipment that has played a key role in Ukraine's fight against Russian troops, Camarillo said.

 Comments